mphipps2/final_jzcapa/README.md

 #### CMake and installation ####
 To install the software using cmake will be trivial.
-In the same folder where you have JCaPA, just do
+In the same folder where you have JZCaPA, just do

-mkdir JCaPA_BUILD
+mkdir JZCaPA_BUILD

-mkdir JCaPA_INSTALL
+mkdir JZCaPA_INSTALL

 at this stage, remember to add to your environment

-export JCaPA=/path/to/your/JCaPA_INSTALL
+export JZCaPA=/path/to/your/JCaPA_INSTALL

-cd JCaPA_BUILD
+cd JZCaPA_BUILD

-cmake -DCMAKE_INSTALL_PREFIX=../JCaPA_INSTALL/ ../JCaPA
+cmake -DCMAKE_INSTALL_PREFIX=../JZCaPA_INSTALL/ ../JZCaPA

 make -j8